 It has a great Retina display for color work, and a fine-feeling pencil for sketching.
 Apple improved the design over earlier models as well, letting you wirelessly charge the Apple Pencil just by attaching it through a magnetic strip on the tablet for longer battery life.
 It also swapped the Lightning connector for a more flexible USB-C version.
 I wish the Pencil had an option for a softer nib, but it seems to be good enough for a lot of people.

 Drawbacks: The Pencil 2 and keyboard add to the cost of what's already a fairly expensive proposition.
-The company's current iPad Air, has similar chops to the original iPad Pro and supports the original Apple Pencil but is faster and starts at $499, so it could be an attractive -- and cheaper -- alternative.
+The company's current iPad, has gotten pretty powerful and supports the original Apple Pencil and starts at $599, so it could be an attractive -- and cheaper -- alternative.
 You may not be able to use some of the iPadOS features, though, because it has a Lightning, not a USB-C connector.
-Read iPad Pro review.

-A big 17-inch screen with an 8GB Nvidia GeForce RTX 2080 in a slim Max-Q design, this is a powerful system that weighs less than six pounds.
+A big 17-inch screen with an 8GB Nvidia GeForce RTX 2080 Super in a slim Max-Q design, this is a powerful system that weighs just about six pounds.
 Unless you settle for less power on the road and plug into an external GPU at the office.
-Asus' is one of the fastest of the Max-Q 17-inch models we've tested.
-If you don't need the GPU power as much as the CPU and screen size, you can drop to the RTX 2060 configuration and save some money.
+Razer's not the fastest of the Max-Q 17-inch models we've tested, but it's a well-balanced option.
+If you don't need the GPU power as much as the CPU and screen size, you can drop to the RTX 2070 configuration and save some money.

 The Surface Pro 7 offers 4,096 levels of pressure sensitivity and runs full Windows 10, plus it supports the Microsoft Dial, which can substitute some functions when you don't have access to the keyboard for your shortcuts.
 There's also an option to use the sRGB color space instead of the default make-colors-pop setting.
 And it boasts more hours of battery performance than previous models.